House of Loredan: In the Renaissance and the early modern period

-The family's wealth started to significantly increase with the start of the 16th century, mainly due to increased power and influence arising from Leonardo Loredan’s election as Doge in 1501.
+The family's wealth started to significantly increase with the start of the 16th century, mainly due to increased power and influence arising from Leonardo Loredan's election as Doge in 1501.
 Besides being one of the most important rulers in the history of Venice, Leonardo was a very capable merchant and businessman from a young age, devoting himself to trade in Africa and the Levant, thus increasing the family's finances.
 Leonardo Loredan would rule for twenty years, until 1521, during which time, and due to his cunning political and wartime military maneuvers, the family grew to be incredibly wealthy and powerful.
 In the War of the League of Cambrai, after making an alliance with the King of France Louis XII, Leonardo led Venice to a victory against the Papal States, after which the Pope was forced to repay many outstanding debts to the Loredan family totalling approximately 500,000 ducats, an obscene amount of money.
 For comparison purposes, a century earlier Venice acquired the entire coastal region of Dalmatia from Hungary for 100,000 ducats.

 Towards the end of his reign, financial scandals became the order of the day in Venice, and many public offices and positions were bought at disproportionate prices.
 The doge did not hesitate to make the most of his influence, and many titles and offices were bought for his children and relatives.
 After his death, and due to the questionable behaviour in his final years, the family was sued and sentenced to a hefty fine of 9,500 ducats, despite being defended by Carlo Contarini, one of the best lawyers of the time.
 While this would mean that there was an incriminating element to Leonardo's actions, the trial was nevertheless artfully mounted for political purposes by rival families.

-At the time, many beautiful and iconic palaces were acquired and built, including the Palazzo Loredan dell’Ambasciatore, the Ca’ Loredan Vendramin Calergi and the Palace of Santo Stefano.
-Of particular significance is the impressive Ca’ Loredan Vendramin Calergi, which the heirs of Andrea Loredan sold in 1581 for 50,000 ducats to the Eric II, Duke of Brunswick-Lüneburg, who had to take loans to be able to afford it.
+At the time, many beautiful and iconic palaces were acquired and built, including the Palazzo Loredan dell'Ambasciatore, the Ca' Loredan Vendramin Calergi and the Palace of Santo Stefano.
+Of particular significance is the Ca' Loredan Vendramin Calergi, which the heirs of Andrea Loredan sold in 1581 for 50,000 ducats to the Eric II, Duke of Brunswick-Lüneburg, who had to take loans to be able to afford it.